logchange/logchange/README.md

 ## Development

 1. Java installed.
-2. `mvn` as a command in your terminal(needed for integration tests).
+2. `mvn` as a command in your terminal(needed for integration tests, IniteliJ does not support maven integration tests).